data-driven-forms/react-forms/packages/react-renderer-demo/src/app/pages/renderer/validators.md

 # Custom validator mapper

-If you need to expand default Data Driven Forms validator types, you can use <RouterLink href="/renderer/renderer-api#optionalprops"><Link href="/renderer/renderer-api#optionalprops">validatorMapper</Link></RouterLink>.
+If you need to expand default Data Driven Forms validator types, you can use [validatorMapper](/renderer/renderer-api#optionalprops).

 ```jsx
 const customValidatorMapper = {